animale66/scraper_sample/README.txt

 # Build Instructions:

+	First, cd into the directory.
-	To build the container, run 'make'
+	Then build the container by running 'make'

 # To start the container (using docker)